KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/shaders.md

 We got our shader objects, but there is a final object that we need to face, the `ShaderProgram`.
 We see that our shaders are not really linked together.
 We defined some input and output variables, but they are just two different objects.
-The ShaderProgram is the one doing this link.
-Because of it, we can create all kinds of different pipelines for our vertices, with all kind of different shader effects, while reusing existing shader objects.
-A fragment shader that outputs red pixels and a shader that outputs blue ones might use the same vertex shader for example.
+The ShaderProgram is the one linking them together, literally.
+Because of it, we can create all kinds of different pipelines for our vertices, with all kinds of different shader effects, while reusing existing shader objects.
+A fragment shader that outputs red pixels and one that outputs blue pixels might use the same vertex shader for example.

 So all we need to do is create yet another object, attach our shaders to it with